OTV Weekend Report

 [hdvideo id=95 ]

-Hello thank you for joining us for this week’s news report of May 25th 2012, nurse I’m Blaire Phillips and these are the news highlights for the week.
+Hello thank you for joining us for this week’s news report of May 25th 2012, I’m Blaire Phillips and these are the news highlights for the week.

-Fiji, pills PNG No Show at PALM6
+Fiji, PNG No Show at PALM6

 PALM6

 Papua New Guinea has become the latest no show at the PALM 6 summit in Japan.
-Originally expected to attend, pharm PNG Prime Minister Peter O’Neill will not attend a summit of Pacific island heads of government in Okinawa after the country’s top court ruled his appointment unconstitutional.
+Originally expected to attend, PNG Prime Minister Peter O’Neill will not attend a summit of Pacific island heads of government in Okinawa after the country’s top court ruled his appointment unconstitutional.
 Papua New Guinea Ambassador to Japan Gabriel Dusava notified Japan of the cancellation of O’Neill’s trip in a meeting with Japan officials.
 PNG joins Fiji, two of the biggest and most populous Pacific island countries to miss this once every three years gathering.
 Japan didn’t invite Fiji’s strongman Commodore Bainimarama, the head of the government to attend the two-day PALM 6 meeting, amid concerns that his reforms had not gone far enough.
 “Fiji’s ongoing process to build a firmly based democracy is of great importance to the stability and prosperity of the region.
 Japan’s message is clear and consistent…We hope that Fiji will continue to take concrete actions towards free and fair elections no later than 2014 and, to this end, we intend to maintain close dialogue with the Fiji Government,” said Prime Minister Noda in a PALM 6 statement released earlier.
 Palau President in a Tokyo interview said that Palau stand by the position of the Pacific Island Forum in regards to the non-invitation of Fiji to attend the meeting.
 ‘If they are not welcome at the PIF conference, then they are not welcome [to PALM 6] too.

 The summit, to be held in Nago, will bring together several Pacific Island countries.
 From this year, the United States will take part in the framework.